 Maple Syrup & Fruit Juice Concentrates

 To lend a more distinct flavor, maple syrup or fruit juice concentrates can be used instead of sugar.
 Although it is not as sweet, the strong flavor of Grade B Organic Maple syrup is better for baking.
-For both maple syrup and fruit juice, use three-quarters of a cup for every 1 cup of white sugar and decrease the amount of liquids in the recipe by 3 tbsp.

 Cinnamon Adds More Than Flavor